Welcome to the new site. Problems, use store.hemrock.com

 Percentage Ownership method, "investor-friendly"

-Price per share is premoney valuation divided by issued and outstanding + shares issued to convertibles.
+Price per share is premoney valuation divided by fully diluted shares prior to the round + shares issued to convertibles converting in the round.

 Dilution falls entirely on existing investors.
 New investor gets what they expected.